haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 - Dynamic actors can be moved around by forces/other objects (e.g. a robot) and are fully physically simulated
 - Kinematic and static actors are fixed in place but can block objects from moving through them (e.g. a wall, a kitchen counter).
 - Kinematic actors can have their pose changed at any time.
 Static actors must have an initial pose set before calling `build_static` via `builder.initial_pose = ...`
-- Use static instead of kinematic whenever possible as it saves a lot of GPU memory
+- Use static instead of kinematic whenever possible as it saves a lot of GPU memory.
+Static objects must have an initial pose set before building via `builder.initial_pose = ...`.

 We also provide some functions that build some more complex shapes that you can use by importing the following:
 ```